estuary/flow/site/docs/concepts/catalog-entities/captures.md

         # Required, type: string
         target: acmeCo/example/collection

-        # The resource includes any additional configuration required to
+        # The resource is additional configuration required by the endpoint
-        # extract data from the endpoint and map it into the collection.
+        # connector to identify and capture a specific endpoint resource.
-        # The nature of this configuration depends on the endpoint type and connector.
+        # The structure and meaning of this configuration is defined by
+        # the specific connector.
         # Required, type: object
         resource:
           stream: a-bucket/and-prefix
           syncMode: incremental

       - target: acmeCo/example/another-collection
         resource: